 Charles Watkins, a shareholder in the Miami office, is an experienced litigator and particularly enjoys trying cases to jury verdict.
-He has done so over sixty times.
-Charles has represented individuals, corporations and public and government entities in transportation litigation, premises liability, UM insurance defense, professional liability, construction accidents and defects, first party property damage and fraud, coverage issues and products liability matters.
+He has done so over seventy times.
+Charles has represented individuals, corporations and public and government entities in transportation litigation, premises liability, UM insurance defense, construction accidents and defects, boating accidents, first party property damage and fraud, coverage issues and products liability matters.

 Charles is certified by the State of Florida as a Continuing Education Instructor, and he conducts seminars on legal topics including Comparative Negligence in Tort Law, Bad Faith, interesting changes in UM/UIM Law, updates on Punitive Damage Law and the art of Negotiation.